Prior99/hyrest/docs/api-client.md

 title: Usage as client
 ---

-Sometimes you might want to use Hyrest controllers as clients in Node.JS.
+Sometimes you might want to use Hyrest controllers as clients in [Node](https://nodejs.org/).
-Just configure the controller and create an instance in any way:
+Just configure the controller and create an instance:

 ```typescript
 import { configureController } from "hyrest";